Case Study - Buried Mineshaft

 These shafts are unlikely to have been adequately filled or capped and so need exposing to allow checking before development work goes ahead.
 However, as the recorded positions are normally only approximate it is cost-effective to carry out a non-invasive geophysical survey first to target where the excavation should be made.

-Several techniques can be used to survey the shaft area which rely on different physical properties of the shaft and the cap.
-Steel used in the cap or from cut-off anchors of the mine head gear would be detected by magnetometry.
+Several techniques can be used to survey the shaft area, relying on different physical properties of the shaft and the cap.
+Steel used in the cap or from cut-off anchors of the mine headgear would be detected by magnetometry.

 The presence of the shaft itself, whether backfilled or filled with air or water, would cause an anomaly in the electrical conductivity compared to the parent geology so a ground conductivity survey is often successful.
 Similarly, the buried structural remains are likely to change the dielectric properties of the ground so ground probing radar is another worthwhile option.
 Other techniques that can be considered are microgravity, resistivity imaging and seismic survey particularly if the depth of overburden is in excess of 5m.
 The more techniques that can be deployed the better as several targets found at the same location will reinforce the confidence of the interpretation made.

 In the example given here both magnetometry and ground conductivity surveys were carried out.
 The conductivity survey involved collecting both quadrature and in-phase data.